vblessing/Moon/about/index.md

 tools.

 I grew up on a farm in North Texas, and after spending a couple years living the Houston big city life with my other half, Ben, in Houston.
-I'm finally living out where the sky is big and the air is clean, since we bought a house out on the west edge of Montgomery County.
+I'm finally living out where the sky is big and the air is clean, since shortly before we got married last year we bought a house out on the west edge of Montgomery County.
 It makes for a hell of a commute, but nothing beats the country.
 We have 4 fur babies: a gorgeous German Shepherd, Elsa, a precious little Jack Russell Terrier mix, Oliver, and two lazy fat cats, Jasper and Billie Jean.
 It's quite a zoo, but we wouldn't have it any other way.